ABOUT OUR CAMP

 Next to Disneyland, Arts at Laguna the happiest place on earth…for me anyway.

-When not dancing and singing at Arts At Laguna, Sarah Jacobs is the Coordinator of the UCSB Elementary Teacher Education Program, and Co-Coordinator of the UCSB Teacher Education International Exchange Program.
+When not dancing and singing at Arts At Laguna, Sarah Jacobs is the Coordinator of the UCSB Elementary Teacher Education Program.